aws-samples/aws-amplify-auth-starters/README.md

 - User sign in
 - 2 factor authentication
 - Real world auth flow using React Navigation
+- Deploy to iOS, Android, and web (using Expo Web)

 ## Getting started

-1. Make sure you are on a new version of the AWS Amplify CLI to be sure you have multiple environment support.
+1. Make sure you are on a new version of the AWS Amplify CLI

 ```sh
 npm install -g @aws-amplify/cli